-- Physical or mental condition and the request is supported by a written statement from a physician; - Religious belief and the request is supported by a written statement from the pupil's parent or guardian; - Enrollment in the Reserve Officer Training Corps; - Intended enrollment in a program which is comparable to the course in physical education; - A school district shall exempt a pupil from not more than one credit in physical education if the pupil participates in interscholastic athletics, on a drill team, in a marching band, in a dance group or on a cheerleading squad.
+- Physical or mental condition and the request is supported by a written statement from a physician; - Religious belief and the request is supported by a written statement from the pupil's parent or guardian; - Enrollment in the Reserve Officer Training Corps or a course of study in military science; - Enrollment in marching band. - Participation in interscholastic athletics, on a drill team, in a dance group or on a cheerleading squad; - Participation in a competitive club activity or sport. - The Nevada Department of Education will maintain a list of competitive club activities or sports that qualify for physical education exemptions. - A school district shall exempt a student from credits in physical education if the student actively participates for 120 hours outside of the regularly scheduled school day, as verified by the school district, in an approved competitive club activity or sport.